STAFF AND CONSULTANTS

 Interns

-Interns come to us from universities and colleges around the United States including, American University, George Washington University, Georgetown University, University of Portland, Skidmore College, University of Maryland, Catholic University of America, Baylor College, and more.
+Interns come to us from universities and colleges around the United States including, American University, The George Washington University, Georgetown University, University of Portland, Skidmore College, University of Maryland, Catholic University of America, Baylor College, and more.

 Past interns have called their time at IFC “a meaningful experience that cemented [her] interest in interfaith work and propelled [her] to study abroad and keep studying both religion and language.”
 Another said, “never before had I worked in a place that is this genuine and thoughtful.”